Roger Stone slams Mueller indictment, says he's prepared for the fight of his life

 Stone’s remarks on Fox News’ “Tucker Carlson Tonight” came after he was taken into custody earlier Friday and indicted on charges of obstruction, making false statements and witness tampering.

 He reiterated his earlier comments, vowing to fight back against the allegations and insisted he would not turn his back on President Trump.

-At a news conference Friday, the 66-year-old slammed the charges against him as being “politically motivated.”
+Stone, who at a news conference Friday slammed the charges as being “politically motivated,” told Carlson that he believed the indictment was "about silencing" him and claimed that there was "a war on alternative media."

+"It’s about silencing me," Stone said.
+"Theres a war on alternative media.
+There’s a war where they’re trying to criminalize political expression.
+There’s a war where they’re trying to criminalize free speech."

 The indictment unsealed Friday does not charge Stone with conspiring with WikiLeaks, the anti-secrecy website that published emails of Democrats during the 2016 campaign, or with the Russian officers Mueller says hacked them.
 Instead, it accuses him of lying about his interactions related to WikiLeaks' release during probes by Congress and Mueller’s team.